Who are we?

 - Gather feedback from you as the user on how to better communicate with and provide better service, which will inform our organisational goals.

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected (generally up to 7 years).
+Data obtained from participants for research purposes will be retained for 10 years.
 We are required to process some types of information to fulfil our legal obligations (for example the collection of Gift Aid).
 We review our retention periods for personal information on a regular basis.
 At the end of that period, your data will either be deleted completely or anonymised.

 If you have asked us not to communicate with you any more we will retain your information indefinitely to ensure that we respect your request and do not inadvertently communicate with you again (unless we are legally required to do so).